esorven/ChargeryBMS-Mqtt-Esp32/README.md

 Extras:

-* Dashboard created with a flow inside node-red to visualize the incoming messages.
+* Dashboard created node-red with a dashboard flow to visualize the incoming messages and a test flow to simulate mqqt messages output without using esp32.
 * How to run the dashboard and the mqqt broker on android with termux.

 Software used: